Bactrosaurus/bactromod/README.md

 # BactroMod

 BactroMod is an utility mod written in Kotlin that adds new possibilities of customizing your in-game experience while providing some additional features.
+Check it out on Modrinth: https://modrinth.com/mod/bactromod

 ## Features